philwild/infosecdocs/docs/README.md

 	The next part of the search (`tag=authentication`) is constraining the search to only return events that have been tagged as authentication events.

 	The last part of the search (`NOT (action=success user=*$)`) is excluding any event containing a field labelled `action` with a value of `success` AND a field `user` that has a value that ends with the `$` character.
+We can ignore this last part of the search for the moment as it is reducing (NOT) the returned results

-	We're going to find out which data sources we have in Splunk that might fit this search.
+	We want to find out which data sources we have in Splunk that might fit this search.

 4. Open a new Splunk search window in another tab of your browser.
-The quickest way to do this is to select `Search & Reporting` from the `App` menu at the top of the Splunk web interface.
+The quickest way to do this is to right-click on `Search & Reporting` from the `App` menu at the top of the Splunk web interface and select `Open Link in New Tab`.

 	![Authentication Open New Search](./Images/AuthenticationOpenNewSearch.png)